Conservation & Preservation Of Historic Finishes and Architecture

 Our knowledge and expertise in conservation and preservation techniques allows us to provide problem-solving solutions for architects and clients from concept to project completion.

 John Canning & Co. is committed to the “do no harm” philosophy ingrained in the American Institute for Conservation (AIC) code of ethics.
-With over 45 years of experience working in National Landmark and historic buildings, we are thoroughly capable to analyze and conserve fine art, decoration, wood, stone, plaster and restore gold leaf.
+With over 45 years of experience working in National Landmark and historic buildings, we are thoroughly capable of analyzing and conserving fine art, decoration, wood, stone, plaster and restoring gold leaf.

-Conservation Services for each Stage of the Project
+Conservation & Preservation Services for Each Stage of the Project

 DECORATIVE PAINTING & FINISHES